Lotus Elan: Kia Elan

 After the final production run of the Elan in 1995, Lotus sold its production rights to Kia Motors, which produced its own version.
 Outwardly, the Kia Elan looks almost identical to the original.
-The most obvious difference are the Kia-designed taillights which replaced the Renault Alpine GTA rear lights of the original.
+The most obvious difference are the Kia-designed taillights, which replaced the Renault Alpine GTA rear lights of the original.

-Kia Motech (Kia Motor-technology) produced the car in Ansan, South Korea from 1996 to 1999 as the Kia Elan for the Korean market, using a 151 PS 1.8 L T8D engine of Mazda origins instead of the Isuzu 1.6 turbo-charged unit.
+Kia Motech (Kia Motor-technology) produced the car in Ansan, South Korea from 1996 to 1999 as the Kia Elan for the Korean market, using a 151 PS 1.8 L T8D engine of Mazda origins instead of the Isuzu 1.6 turbocharged unit.
 In the Japanese market, the car was sold as the Vigato.
 A total of 1,056 were produced.

-2013 Elan concept show car
+2010 Elan concept

-A new Lotus Elan was announced at the 2010 Paris Motor Show.
-It was hoped to be in production by 2013, but it, alongside the Esprit and Elite concepts, was cancelled before it could enter production.
-The car was to have featured a 4.0-litre V6 engine with around 350 horsepower, a 0-60 time of 4.5 seconds, a top speed of 165 mph, and was to have weighed roughly 1295 kg.
-The car was also meant to have a new kinetic energy recovery system (KERS) which would provide short bursts of extra passing power using energy recovered during braking.
+A new Lotus Elan concept was announced at the 2010 Paris Motor Show as part of a five-car announcement.
+It was hoped to be in production by fall of 2013, but it, alongside the Esprit and Elite concepts, was cancelled before it could enter production.
+The new Elan was planned to be a 2-seater, with an optional 2+2 layout, and feature a mid-mounted 4.0-litre V6 engine with around 450 hp and a 7,800 rpm redline, paired with a 7-speed dual-clutch transmission, giving it a 0-100 km/h (62 mph) time of 3.5 seconds and a top speed of 190 mph.
+It was also planned to have weighed roughly 1295 kg.
+The car was also meant to have a new optional kinetic energy recovery system (KERS) which would provide short bursts of extra passing power using energy recovered during braking.